Rudaq/MagicalWorld/README.md

 # Adventures in the Realm

-Engineering Thesis - RPG game based on natural language processing for text generation
+:fairy_woman: Engineering Thesis - RPG game based on natural language processing for text generation